RasaHQ/rasa/docs/core/knowledge-bases.rst

 ------------------------------------

 In order to query the knowledge base for any kind of objects, the user's request needs to include the object type.
+For example, ``Can you please name some restaurants?``.
+The question includes the object type of interest: restaurant.
-Otherwise, the action does not know what objects the user is interested in and cannot formulate the query.
+If the request would not contain the type of interest, the action would not know what objects the user is interested in.

-The user may restrict his request to a specific kind of object.
+The action would not be able to formulate a query.

-For example, he could say ``What Italian restaurant options in Berlin do I have?``.
+What when the user says something like ``What Italian restaurant options in Berlin do I have?``.
 In this example the user want to obtain a list of restaurants that (1) have an Italian cuisine and (2) are located in Berlin.
 In order to filter the objects in the knowledge base, you need to mark "Italian" and "Berlin" as entities.
 E.g. ``What [Italian](cuisine) [restaurant](object_type) options in [Berlin](city) do I have?``.
 The names of the attributes, e.g. "cuisine" and "city", should be equal to the ones used in the knowledge base.
-You also need to add those entities as entities and slots in the domain file.
+You also need to add those entities as entities and slots to the domain file.
 If the NER detects those attributes in the request of the user, the action will use those for filter the restaurants found in the knowledge base.